-Current solutions are makeshift open containers, such as rigid acrylic boxes and rapes.
-These solutions “decrease rather than increase safety, especially under emergency conditions”...and that it “does not reduce risk, and probably has unintended safety consequences” since “the box probably redirects droplets and aerosols toward the foot of the bed, and all staff in the room are still exposed to them” - Yale anesthesiologists Dr. William H. Rosenblatt and Dr. Jodi D. Sherman in a recent letter to the New England Journal of Medicine (https://www.nejm.org/doi/full/10.1056/NEJMc2012960)
+These solutions are inadequate and pose undue risk to patients and providers.
+They “decrease rather than increase safety, especially under emergency conditions”...and “does not reduce risk, and probably has unintended safety consequences” since “the box probably redirects droplets and aerosols toward the foot of the bed, and all staff in the room are still exposed to them” - Yale anesthesiologists Dr. William H. Rosenblatt and Dr. Jodi D. Sherman in a recent letter to the New England Journal of Medicine (https://www.nejm.org/doi/full/10.1056/NEJMc2012960)

 A recent trial conducted at Boston Medical Center compared the use of standard personal protective equipment (PPE) to a makeshift “aerosol box” during simulated patient intubation.
 These makeshift aerosol boxes (aerosol boxes) are being widely used, however, these aerosol boxes require training, are cumbersome and can potentially injure patients or providers if dropped.